Sandalmoth/magic-chiptuner/README.md

 _2020-11-29_
 Transpose and save files with sensible filename.
-Set the transposition to -12 -> +12 semitones, to ensure that there should be good data for most melodies.
+Set the transposition to -5 -> +6 semitones, to ensure that there should be good data for most melodies.
+I would do more, but had to save on harddrive space...
+We'll see if it's enough.

 ## Preemptive QnA
 _Why chiptuner?_